GyulyVGC/sniffnet/README.md

 ### Installers incompatibilities

-If you have problems after having installed Sniffnet through the provided installers, it could be due to your OS not being compatible with the pre-built binaries I generated for you.
+If you have problems after having installed Sniffnet through the provided installers, it could be due to your OS not being compatible with the pre-built binaries I generated for you. <br>
 Reach me out, and I'll try to generate an installer for your specific operating system.

 ### ***In any case don't hesitate to [open an issue](https://github.com/GyulyVGC/sniffnet/issues), and I will do my best to help you!***